ewhicher/matter/content/collections/case_studies/launching-the-future-of-connected-vehicles.md

     content:
       -
         type: text
         text: "The primary experience takes the form of a car journey.
-The story of a family's day trip to the beach in their EV."
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'The power and versatility of the BlackBerry IVY technology are brought to life for CES 2022 delegates in a tangible and inspiring way.'
+The story of a family's day trip to the beach in their EV.
+The power and versatility of the BlackBerry IVY technology are brought to life for CES 2022 delegates in a tangible and inspiring way."
   -
     type: paragraph
     content: